dotnet54/multivariate-measures/README.md

 The results of all experiments can be found in the folder ``data``.
 Particularly, aggregated results are in ``summary`` folder, while full raw data is available in folder ``raw``.
-We also provide the scripts to post process data in the ``scripts`` folder
+We also provide the scripts to post process data in the ``experiments/papers/multivariate_measures`` folder

 ## Using the application